haripriyaramesh/WorldUniversityRanking/README.md

 ## Acknowledgement
 - **Dataset Source**: [QS World University Rankings 2017–2022](https://www.kaggle.com/datasets/padhmam/qs-world-university-rankings-2017-2022)
 - This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See LICENSE file for details.
 - Author: Haripriya Ramesh
 - Acknowledgements: Thanks to Udacity Datascientist Nanodegree course work, from which some snippets of code/ technique and inspiration for techniques used have been used in this project.
 Special thanks to Kaggle for providing the dataset.